oklahomer/p5-Facebook-OpenGraph/README.md

 - json

-    JSON object that handles requesting parameters and API response.
-Default is JSON->new->utf8.
+    JSON object that handles request parameters and API response.
+Default is equivalent to JSON->new->utf8.

 - use\_appsecret\_proof